Ronan-WeScale/lgtm-multi-tenant-proxy/README.md

-# Grafana - Multi tenant proxy
+# Loki Grafana Tempo Mimir - Multi tenant proxy

 This project has been developed to make easy to deploy a Grafana app like [Loki](https://github.com/grafana/loki) in a multi-tenant way.